Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: Today...I stopped putting off the data science theory lectures and ripped into the next section: **Object Oriented Programming with Javascript**!
+**Today's Progress:** Today...I stopped putting off the data science theory lectures and ripped into the next section: **Object Oriented Programming with Javascript**!

 **Thoughts:** Man, **fuck** Javascript, honestly.
 Look, I get it, it's _not_ an object oriented language in the traditional sense, and using it like one is the literal difinition of three steps forwards, two steps back, but I digress..